Bangboom030518/dotfiles/README.md

 # General Minaj's super slay dotfiles

 Install if you want a nix desktop configuration that truly serves.
-Everything is configured in nix for maximum slay.
+Everything is configured in nix for maximum cunt.

 ## Installation